 The body will also burn proteins and fat, in order to feed the Krebs Cycle.
 Proteins and fats can be converted into sugar and fats can be converted into ketones that are partly a surrogate for sugar in the brain.
 Ketones can also directly feed the Krebs Cycle to ensure survival.
-It is important to know that any switch away from the original conversion of carbs into energy come with a trade-off in the form of an increased release of stress hormones.
+It is important to know that any switch away from the original conversion of carbs into energy comes with a trade-off in the form of an increased release of stress hormones.

-Another down side to any emergency fuel system is a shut down of the cell membrane in the expectancy of danger.
+Another downside to any emergency fuel system is a shut down of the cell membrane in the expectancy of danger.
 A sealed cell membrane might protect itself from outside harm, but the traffic of nutrients into the cell and waste products out of the cell will also be affected.4Lipton, Biology of Belief, 2006, p.
-150 It is well known that cells can also become resistant to insuline, which prevents glucose to enter most cells.
+150 It is well known that cells can also become resistant to insulin, which prevents glucose to enter most cells.
 Glucose deficiency will also prevent other hormones that are anabolic (thyroid, testosterone, progesterone) to enter the cell, along with minerals and vitamins.
 Long story short: Longterm stress equals starvation and littering of the cell, which in turn keeps the energy harvest down.

-Stress activates a special stress gene (CRH Gen), which sensitizes other body regions for stress.
+Stress activates a special stress gene (CRH gene), which sensitizes other body regions for stress.
 Positive and nurturing instances on the other hand can stimulate the growth of nerve cells among others.8Bauer, Das Gedächtnis des Körpers, 2016, S. 241 Emotional states can switch genes on or off within seconds.9Bauer, Das Gedächtnis des Körpers, 2016, p.
 240

 Sadly, an arrested development of brain structures is not the only aspect that can hinder the expression of the neomammalian brain along with ventral vagal skills.

-Any kind of extreme Stress can throw us back to our more basic nature, since our system assumes that when our survival is at stake, fight, flight or freeze will increase the odds.
+Any kind of extreme stress can throw us back to our more basic nature since our system assumes that when our survival is at stake, fight, flight or freeze will increase the odds.
 During extreme stress, our instincts take over because the reptilian brain works up to a million times faster than our rational brain.
 In order to take over, the reptilian brain shuts down our frontal lobe with the neomammalian cortex.

 Psychological trauma is a likely reaction to extreme stress, especially when it happens at a time when we still depend on support biologically and emotionally.
 Because of our dependency, any threat will be magnified in its potential to challenge our survival.
 This is true for any mono trauma (rape, accident, violence, catastrophe), but especially for developmental trauma.
-Lack of nurturing itself will become the biggest threat of all, instigating a fear of death in the infant (survival terror).
-Through the very nature of trauma, this fear will be preserved in dissociated ego parts within the psyche that stay in the age where the fear arose.
+Lack of nurturing itself will become the biggest threat of all, instigating fear of death in the infant (survival terror).
+Through the very nature of trauma, this fear will be preserved in dissociated ego parts within the psyche that stay locked in the age where the fear arose.
 Those ego parts do not allow for an integrated emotional development towards a self.
 Therefore, self-regulation won’t happen and the frightened ego parts run the show from their terrifying reality.
 From their perspective, the neomammalian cortex doesn’t even exist, they rightly don’t know how to use their frontal cortexes properly yet.

 Besides fight, flight or freeze, hiding and submitting are typical defense reactions to new experiences when trauma is preserved in the system.
 There are two additional loops that trauma will provoke.
 One, being the release of hormones and neurotransmitters connected to stress, the stress hormones cortisol and adrenaline being among them, which is how mental trauma ties in with the hormonal system.
-The other, being a learned experience that is stored in the frontal cortex.
+The other is a learned experience that is stored in the frontal cortex.
 These learned experiences correspond with negative beliefs that will then be applied to any situation remotely similar to the original trauma.

 Alongside the fear of great pain or death, the following beliefs are often found in trauma matrixes: